2020 WEST INDIES EXPLORER

 Day 3/1, Jan 31 - San Juan, Puerto Rico

 After breakfast, transfer to a waiting area to embark about 11AM on your ship (the VIKING SEA) today.
-My prison cell is a veranda category V2 (cheapest) #3075.
+My prison cell is a veranda category V2 (cheapest) #3075 (it is by the blue dot on the starboard side aft of deck 3 on the deck plan below).
 You will stay aboard your ship overnight, giving you ample time to explore El Viejo San Juan, or Old San Juan, with its seductive colonial charms, easy island tempo and authentic culture.
 Wander its narrow lanes, literally paved with history, laid with blue adoquín stone once used to ballast Spanish galleons.
 This evening, stroll the Old Town’s azure byways romantically illuminated by street lamps.

 The ship: VIKING SEA

 Fortunately it is not OUR "Viking Sea" but

 I would like to see one of these, though not cruise on it.